| 17 Days

-Annapurna Round Trek requires physical fitness and sound health condition as it involves trekking through high altitudes.
-Contact, Euro-Asia Treks today and go for this adventurous yet inspiring trek in the natural sanctuary of Annapurna region.
+Annapurna circuit trek requires physical fitness and sound health condition as it involves trekking through high altitudes.
+Contact, Euro-Asia Treks today and go for this adventurous abc base camp trek in the natural sanctuary of Annapurna region.

 Welcome by our representative at the airport, transfer to hotel in Kathmandu.
 Later in the evening enjoy Welcome Dinner.

 Stay overnight at Kathmandu

 After breakfast we are going to do some sightseeing activities today.
 As planned, we are going to explore some of the most iconic UNESCO World Heritage Sites, evening drive back to hotel.

 Stay overnight at Kathmandu.